Bournemouth: Railway

 Bournemouth is the main railway station that serves the town.
 Pokesdown also serves its eastern suburbs and Branksome the west.
 All three stations lie on the South West Main Line between Weymouth and London Waterloo.

 South Western Railway operates a comprehensive service along this line, which also serves Southampton, Winchester and Basingstoke to the east, with Poole, Wareham and Dorchester South to the west.

 Before its closure in 1966, Bournemouth was also served by the Somerset & Dorset Joint Railway, which provided direct access to Somerset and the Midlands.

+Cross Country trains also serve Bournemouth with an hourly service operating to Manchester Piccadilly serving Reading, Oxford, Birmingham New Street, Macclesfield & Stockport.

 Road

 The principal route to the town centre is the A338 spur road, a dual carriageway that connects to the A31 close to the Hampshire border.
 The A31 joins the M27 at Cadnam and, from there, the M3 to London and the A34 to the Midlands and the North can be accessed.

 The main road west is the A35 to Honiton in Devon which runs through the South East Dorset Conurbation and continues east as far as Southampton, albeit as a non-primary route.
 The A350 in the neighbouring borough of Poole provides the only northern route out of the conurbation.